Privacy Policy — Ask Safely Assistant

 Controls for Registered Users

-- Extend or shorten chat retention — choose to save a chat for up to 14 days, or delete it immediately
+- Extend or shorten chat retention — keep an individual chat up to your preset’s keep window, or delete it immediately

 - Unsubscribe from non-transactional emails — every marketing or re-engagement email includes an unsubscribe link